Using third-party packages¶

 For an example of how to use the package specification within the create function

-statement, see Importing a Package in an In-Line Handler.
+statement, see Importing a package in an in-line handler.

-You can also use the vectorized Python UDFs, with which you can define Python functions that receive input rows in batches, on which machine learning or data science libraries are optimized to operate.
+Some data science frameworks, such as Scikit-learn and TensorFlow, might be slow when doing single-row ML prediction.
+To improve performance, do batch prediction instead of single-row prediction.
+To do this, you can use vectorized Python UDFs, with which you can define Python functions that receive input rows in batches, on which machine learning or data science libraries are optimized to operate.
 For more information, see Vectorized Python UDFs.

 Some data science libraries, such as NLTK, Keras, and spaCy provide functionality to download additional corpora, data, or models on demand.